Decisions of ICEHR

 The outcome of the review process will normally be one of the following decisions:

 - Approval without modifications.
 The research can proceed as proposed for a one-year period, renewable.

-- Approval with modifications, no report required.
-Normally this requires minor changes to materials for participants or potential participants.
-When ICEHR makes approval contingent on changes to the proposal, it shall provide the researcher with written grounds for the decisions.
+- Approval with modifications.
+This requires minor changes to materials for potential participants.
 Once these changes have been made, the research can proceed for a period of one year, renewable.

 - Decision pending submission of additional and/or revised materials, report required.
 The review is incomplete pending receipt of additional and/or revised information from the researcher required to fulfill the intention of the TCPS 2.
 ICEHR makes suggestions for additions and/or modifications that should bring the research into compliance with TCPS 2.
 The research may NOT proceed until a report detailing intended modifications has been received, reviewed and approved by ICEHR.
 Once the revised proposal has been approved, the research may proceed for a period of one year, renewable.

 - No approval, suggestions for resubmission.
 The research does not meet TCPS 2 standards.
 ICEHR provides the researcher with the reasons for this decision and gives the researcher an opportunity to revise the proposal to be resubmitted with substantial changes, reviewed, and approved before research can begin.

 - No approval, and none likely.
 The research cannot be undertaken without violation of some of the provisions of the TCPS 2.
 ICEHR provides the researcher with the reasons for this decision, and gives the researcher opportunity to reply before making a final decision.

 Researchers have the right to request, and ICEHR to provide, reconsideration of decisions affecting a research project.
 Such request shall be made in writing to the Chair of ICEHR.